 According to David Fairweather, a jazz musician who wrote me in 2005, it is

 as an invocation of a folk voodoo deity

 "Great God!" or

 "Oh, my God!"

-In doing research to address this question, I found an article
+In doing research in 2002 to address this question, I found an article

 white, syndicated, blues DJ from Boulder, Colorado, known only as "The Red Rooster."